CS5004-khoury-lionelle/hello_world/Report.md

 ## Assignment Questions

-1. List three java syntax items you didn't know when reading the code.  (make sure to use * for the list items, see example below, the backtick marks are used to write code inline with markdown)
+1. List three additional java syntax items you didn't know when reading the code.  (make sure to use * for the list items, see example below, the backtick marks are used to write code inline with markdown)

-   * `public final class AlohaWorld`
+   * `final class`

-2. For each syntax item listed above, explain what it does in your own words and then link a resource where you figured out what it does in the references section.
+2. For each syntax additional item listed above, explain what it does in your own words and then link a resource where you figured out what it does in the references section.

     * The `final` keyword when used on a class prevents the class from being subclassed.
 This means that the class cannot be extended by another class.
 This is useful when you want to prevent a class from being modified or extended[^1].